kxz167/csds373-l4-ros_bags/README.md

 roslaunch team2_ros_bags ros_bags.launch launch_bags:=true launch_map:=true
 ```

+*NOTES:*
-*NOTE:* The included bags playback will launch dependent on a simulated clock (`--clock` parameter set) and is meant to be a QoL option providing one launchpoint for full functionality.
+- The included bags playback will launch dependent on a simulated clock (`--clock` parameter set) and is meant to be a QoL option providing one launchpoint for full functionality.
+- The only interface to the package should be through `ros_bags.launch`.
+Users are not intended to use the `navvis_descriptions_link.launch`.
+All configurations can be speicifed thorugh the ros_bags launch file (such as only showing RVIZ, and running (or not) the map and bag servers).